BTMorton/angular2-grid/README.md

-dragStart()     //  When the item starts being dragged. drag()          //  When the item moves while dragging. dragStop()      //  When the item stops being dragged. resizeStart()   //  When the item starts being resized. resize()        //  When the item is resized. resizeStop()    //  When the item stops being resized. itemChange()    //  When either the item's grid size or position is changed.
+dragStart()     //  When the item starts being dragged. drag()          //  When the item moves while dragging. dragStop()      //  When the item stops being dragged. dragAny()       //  When the item starts/stops/is being dragged. resizeStart()   //  When the item starts being resized. resize()        //  When the item is resized. resizeStop()    //  When the item stops being resized. resizeAny()     //  When the item starts/stops/is being resized. changeStart()   //  When the item starts being dragged or resized. change()        //  When the item is dragged or resized. changeStop()    //  When the item stops being dragged or resized. changeAny()     //  When the item starts/stops/is being dragged or resized. itemChange()    //  When either the item's grid size or position is changed.
 ```